-We have audited the compliance of Sandusky County with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that are applicable to its major federal program for the year ended December 31, 2001.
-The County's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings.
-Compliance with the requirements of laws, regulations, contracts and grants applicable to its major federal program is the responsibility of the County's management.
+We have audited the compliance of Sandusky County (the County) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that are applicable to each of its major federal programs for the year ended December 31, 2002.
+The County's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings.
+Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal programs is the responsibility of the County's management.
 Our responsibility is to express an opinion on the County's compliance based on our audit.